wendyverdonk93/docs/content/api/payment_methods/post-order-klarna.md

 {{< description >}}
 ## Klarna
-### Direct - Klarna
+### Direct
-Creates a Klarna order to be paid after delivery
+Creates a Klarna Direct order to be paid after delivery

 Klarna is available as both a direct and redirect request.
 However, Klarna Payments (the new environment of Klarna) is only available as a redirect request.
 The direct request is no longer supported by Klarna Payments.

+* Direct transaction requires all fields completed properly

 * All parameters shown are required field(s)